Continuous Combinatorics of Abelian Group Actions: Proof of the positive direction

 Second, we tile the scaffolding between the $R_\times$ copies around the degree three points.
 Suppose $y$ and $z$ in $[x]$ are degree three points of $S_x$ such that there is a horizontal or vertical segment of $S_x$ connecting $y$ and $z$ with no degree three points of $S_x$ on this segment other than $y$ and $z$.
-Intutively, such $y$ and $z$ are considered ``adjacent" points of degree three in the scaffolding.
 Suppose that the segment of $S_x$ connecting $y$ and $z$ is vertical.
 We then tile the vertical column between the two copies of $R_\times$ around $y$ and $z$ by alternating copies of an $R_\times$ tile with a $R_a$ or $R_b$ tile.
 Recall that $\rho(y,z) >p^{10}q^{10}$.
-Since $(p,q)=1$ and
+Since $\gcd(p,q)=1$ and

-it is possible to tile the verical column in this manner.
+it is possible to tile the vertical column in this manner.
 Furthermore, we require that the copies of $R_b$ are sparse in the following sense: the distance between any two copies of $R_b$ block is at least $p^5q^5$, and the distance from any $R_b$ copy to the starting and ending $R_\times$ blocks is also at least $p^5q^5$.
 This is possible since at most $p$ many of the $R_b$ blocks are needed for the tiling, because a consideration of sizes gives that every $p$ many $R_b$ blocks can be replaced by $q$ many $R_a$ blocks.
-If $y$ and $z$ are horizontally adjacent points of degree three in the scaffolding, we tile the horizontal regions between them in the same manner, using $R_\times$ alternating with $R_c$ or $R_d$ blocks, and have the same sparsity condition on the $R_d$.
+Similarly, if the segment of $S_x$ connecting $y$ and $z$ is horizontal, we tile the horizontal regions between them in the same manner, using $R_\times$ alternating with $R_c$ or $R_d$ blocks, and have the same sparsity condition on the $R_d$.
 Figure~\ref{fig:scaftile} illustrates this step of the construction.

 \pgfmathsetmacro{\xboxsize}{0.10cm} \pgfmathsetmacro{\pqscale}{0.08cm}

 Let $S'_x \subseteq [x]$ denote the points in $[x]$ which have been covered by tiles at this point in the construction.
 Note that $[x]-S'_x$ is a collection of pairwise disjoint rectangular grid graphs, surrounded by alternating copies of $R_\times$ and $R_a / R_b$ on the left and right edges, and alternating $R_\times$ with $R_c/R_d$ on the top and bottom edges.
 The corners of the boundary tiling are $R_\times$ copies, and the edges satisfy the sparsity conditions on $R_b$ and $R_d$.
 The remainder of the construction is entirely finitary.
 We show that any such rectangular region (including the boundary tiles) can be tiled with the grid graphs $G^i_{n,p,q}$ in a manner consistent with the boundary tiles.